Summer Science Research Program

 May I participate in the program for a shorter time?

-Participants are required to complete the full four weeks of the program onsite through the end of the last day, though some exceptions may be made upon agreement between student and mentor.
-Students unable to adhere to these requirements should not apply.
+Participants are required to complete four full weeks of the program though some exceptions may be made upon agreement between student and mentor.
+The expectation is that the student attends the orientation and weekly seminars.

 May I submit supplemental materials for my application?